puzzle-star/axpert-inverter-hass/README.md

 - Read only values: power, voltage, etc...
 - Most configuration settings.
 Some settings, such as output type (i.e. three-phase output) are provided read-only in HASS for safety, as these should be really set at physical installation time.
 These can still be changed manually via command line.
 - Command line access to the inverter commands, even if the service is running in the background.
 - **Configuration mode**: By default, settings cannot be changed unless configuration PIN is provided in HASS.
 A random PIN is created on first run and stored in `inverter.conf` the first time the service is run.
 Leave it blank (not commented) to disable PIN.
-Please see [bugs](https://github.com/puzzle-star/axpert-inverter-hass/new/master?filename=README.md#bugs) below about PIN being recorded and readeble in Home Assistant.
+Please see [bugs](https://github.com/puzzle-star/axpert-inverter-hass/new/master?filename=README.md#bugs) below about PIN being recorded and readable in Home Assistant.

 ## Installation